-But it also had some outstanding features that are worth mentioning: Two DCOs, each with their own ADBSSR envelope generators (EG) and a funky way of additive waveform generation, a VCF with its own ADBSSR EG, a Chord Memory and on-board sequencer.
+But it also had some outstanding features that are worth mentioning: Two DCOs, each with their own digital ADBSSR envelope generators (DEG) and a funky way of additive waveform generation, a VCF with its own ADBSSR DEG, a Chord Memory and on-board sequencer.

-...
+....
 To The Fury-800